MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/migrate-from-admediatorcontrol-to-adcontrol.md

 keywords: windows 10, uwp, ads, advertising, AdMediatorControl, AdControl, migrate
 ---

-# Migrate from AdMediatorControl to AdControl for UWP apps
+# Migrate from AdMediatorControl to AdControl

 Previous advertising SDK releases from Microsoft enabled Universal Windows Platform (UWP) apps to display banner ads using the **AdMediatorControl** class, which enabled developers to optimize their ad revenue by displaying banner ads from our partner networks (AOL and AppNexus) as well as AdDuplex.
 The [Microsoft Store Services SDK](http://aka.ms/store-em-sdk) no longer supports the **AdMediatorControl** class.
 If you have an existing app that uses the **AdMediatorControl** class from a previous SDK and you want to migrate it to a UWP app that uses the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk), follow the instructions in this article to update your code to use the **AdControl** class instead of the **AdMediatorControl** class.
 You can optionally configure your app to mediate ads with AdDuplex, using a weighted or ranked approach.